SHARE/WHEEL's Tent Cities are portable, self-managed communities of up to 100 homeless men and women.

 Tent City3 started in 2000.
 It operates mainly in the City of Seattle.
 Tent City3 is at Bryn Mawr UMC (8016 S 116th St., Seattle) where it will remain until January 4, 2014.

 There is an excellent network of support for Tent City3.
 Greater Seattle Cares is a vehicle for local communities to connect with Tent City 3 for the provision of the residents' daily needs, including scheduling hot meals for the camp.
 Please visit their website at http://greaterseattlecares.org

 Tent City4 started in 2004.
 It operates in King County, mainly on the East Side of Lake Washington.
-Tent City4 is at Kirkland Congregational Church (106 5th ave) where it will remain until July 2013.
+Tent City4 is at Mary Queen of Peace Catholic Church (1121 228th Ave.
+SE, Sammamish, WA) where it will remain until December 2013.